tsuzukit/solidity-coin-factory/README.md

 ```

 Created smartcontract address is the one that investors send ether to.
-When crowdsale contract receives ether, it will transfer tokens to investors automatically.
+When crowdsale contract receives ether, it will transfer tokens to investors automatically if contract address has enough token charged.

+# Charge token

 To actually start selling, tokens has to be charged to the crowdsale contract.
-To do so, first specify `amountOfTokenTransferPreSale`.
+To do so, specify `amountOfTokenTransferPreSale` and `crowdsaleAddress`.

 ```
+# For dealing with overshoot, specify more token than above formula.
 amountOfTokenTransferPreSale >= fundingGoalInEther / costOfEachTokenInEther * 10 ** decimals
 ```

-For dealing with overshoot, specify more token than above formula.

 The leftover token can be returned by issuing `transferTokenBackToOwner(uint256 amount)`.

-To actually charging token to crowdsale, use below command.
+Below command will charge token to crowdsale.

 ```
 $ sh script/enter.sh